Molecular-Nanophotonics/YOLOTrack-1.0/README.md

 ## Discription

 This is a framework for the real-time localization and classification of objects in optical microscopy images using a single-shot covolutional neural network YOLO ("You Only Look Once") .
 We adapted the YOLOv2 architecture enabling to localize and classify objects at very low signal-to-noise ratios for images as large as 416 x 416 px at frame rates of up to 100 fps.
-Here, we provide the scripts to train the network in Python/Keras using the TensorFlow backend and source codes to run the model inference on a GPU using LabVIEW or C++.
+Here, we provide scripts to train the network in Python/Keras using the TensorFlow backend and source codes to run the model inference on a GPU with C++ or LabVIEW.

 ## Repository Contents